How to let nature into your home

 I absolutely love candles !
 I always have a few on the go.
 When evening comes and it’s time to unwind, there is just something incredibly relaxing about lighting the candles and watching the flames dance.
 As well as being a very mindful practice it is also a way of telling your mind it’s time to chill.

 As you all know there are many variations of scented candles out there.
 However there are some which offer a scent of the outdoors, therefore bringing a sence of nature right into your home.
-Depending on your preference, you may prefer floral scents to which there are many to chose from.
-If you really want to bring the outdoors inside, there are some which promise sea and ocean scents or why not try more of a woodland, forest fragrance.
+Depending on your preference, you may prefer floral scents from which there are many to chose from.
+If you really want to bring the outdoors inside, there are some which promise sea and ocean scents or why not try more of a woodland, forest fragrance

 Something as subtle as lighting a nature scented candle of your choice will help you feel the calming effects of nature, thus letting nature into your home.